Randy Arozarena Player Props: Rays vs. Phillies

 Randy Arozarena At The Plate

-- Among qualifying hitters in MLB, his batting average ranks 18th, his on-base percentage ranks sixth, and he is 35th in the league in slugging.
+- Among qualified hitters in baseball, he ranks 20th in batting average, sixth in on-base percentage, and 38th in slugging.

-- He has scored in 51.2% of his games this year, with two or more runs scored in 13.4%.
+- He has scored in 42 games this season, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.